 The images that represent your business speak volumes.
 Each visual enhances or reduces the value of your brand.
 A professional, polished image attracts the customers you want, while a poor one pushes them away.

-Your logo is the most important component of your brand identity.
-It’s prominently featured on your website, social media profiles, letterhead, and more.
-Given the variety of uses, it’s common to feel pressured to create the “perfect” logo.
+Your logo is the most vital piece of your brand identity because it is featured on your website, social media profiles, letterhead, etc. Unfortunately, there can be tremendous pressure to create the “perfect” logo, given its prominence.

 When to Do It Yourself

 A logo is a visual image most people associate with your business.
 It’s essential to be clear on the fundamentals from the start.
 Before you begin, you need clear direction about the design you want.